CiscoDevNet/awesome-webex/README.md

 *Handy tools to browse or interact with the Cisco Spark REST API*

-* [generator-spark-bot](https://github.com/brh55/generator-spark-bot) - A yeoman generator that scaffolds out a bot with usability and simplicity in mind (by brh55).
-* [interactive tool](https://developer.ciscospark.com/quick-reference.html) - Toogle "Test mode" in the API documentation (by Spark for Developers).
+* [interactive documentation](https://developer.ciscospark.com/quick-reference.html) - Toogle "Test mode" in the API documentation (by Spark for Developers).
 * [postman-ciscospark](https://github.com/CiscoDevNet/postman-ciscospark) - Scripted Postman collections to generate code and more (by ObjectIsAdvantag).
 * [sparkcli](https://github.com/tdeckers/sparkcli) - A command line interface (by tdeckers).
-* [spark-messages](https://github.com/brh55/spark-messages) - A collection of helpers to ensure consistent formatting of markdown messages (by brh55).
 * [spark-space-archive](https://github.com/DJF3/Spark-Space-Archive) - Archive messages to a single HTML file (by DJF3).
 * [swagger-cisco-spark](https://github.com/cumberlandgroup/swagger-cisco-spark) - Swagger definition file for Cisco Spark API v1 (by nmarus).
 * [whproxy](https://github.com/sgrimee/whproxy) - Proxy incoming webhooks to established websockets (by sgrimee).